Decodon verticillatus: Description

 Typical arching habit of Decodon verticillatus.

 Waterwillow is a clump-forming shrubby perennial that grows in swamps or shallow water.
 The stems are arching, angular, smooth and woody near the base, and up to 8 ft tall.
-They sometimes root at the tip when they bough over and touch the mud.
+They sometimes root at the tip when they bow over and touch the mud.
 The leaves are lanceolate, either in opposite pairs or in whorls of three or four.
 They are up to 5 in long and 1 in wide, smooth above and hairy beneath, on very short stalks.
 The rose-pink flowers grow in axillary clusters.
 The calyx is cup shaped, the corolla under 1 in wide with usually five petals narrowing at the base.
 The ten stamens are projecting with five longer than the rest.
 There is one pistil, one style and a superior ovary.
 The fruit is a spherical dark brown capsule with numerous reddish seeds.
 Flowering takes place in June and July.